Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and

-The upwinding reductions in \cite{rieper_low-mach_2011,thornber_improved_2008,oswald_l2roe_2016} do not exactly correspond to those discussed here.
-Rieper \cite{rieper_low-mach_2011} reduces the jump in the face-normal velocity component by a factor of $M$, corresponding to reducing the $\nu_{22}$ term from the acoustic scheme scaling to the mixed scheme scaling, and reducing by a factor of $M$ the upwinding on the face-normal component of velocity only.
-Thornber et al. \cite{thornber_improved_2008} and O{\ss}wald et al. \cite{oswald_l2roe_2016} reduce the jumps in the all velocity components by a factor of $M$, so additionally reduce the upwinding of the face-transverse velocity components.
-For vortical flows these two schemes are equivalent to the reduced upwinding scheme in figure \ref{fig:gresho_reduced_mU}, however reducing the entire upwinding term also reduces the diffusion on the entropy convection, so can be expected to give better results for cases with significant entropy variations, for example simulations involving heat transfer.\\
+The convective upwinding reductions in \cite{rieper_low-mach_2011,thornber_improved_2008,oswald_l2roe_2016} do not exactly correspond to those discussed here.
+Rieper \cite{rieper_low-mach_2011} reduces the jump in the face-normal velocity component by a factor of $M$, corresponding to reducing the $\mu_{22}$ term from the acoustic scheme scaling to the mixed scheme scaling, and reducing by a factor of $M$ the convective upwinding on the face-normal component of velocity only.
+Thornber et al. \cite{thornber_improved_2008} and O{\ss}wald et al. \cite{oswald_l2roe_2016} reduce the jumps in all velocity components by a factor of $M$, so for vortical flows are equivalent to the reduced convective upwinding scheme in figure \ref{fig:gresho_reduced_mU}.
+However, reducing the entire convective upwinding term also reduces the diffusion on the entropy convection, so can be expected to give better results for cases with significant entropy variations such as heat transfer simulations.\\